ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 capitalLayer.ZoomLevelSet.ZoomLevel01.DefaultPointStyle = capitalStyle;
 capitalLayer.ZoomLevelSet.ZoomLevel01.ApplyUntilZoomLevel = ApplyUntilZoomLevel.Level20;

-// The SHP file uses the Decimal Degrees projection, while the map uses the Spherical Mercator projection.
-// To ensure compatibility, it is necessary to convert the SHP files from Decimal Degrees projection to the map's Spherical Mercator projection. capitalLayer.FeatureSource.ProjectionConverter = new ProjectionConverter(Projection.GetDecimalDegreesProjString(), Projection.GetSphericalMercatorProjString());
+// The shapefile is in Decimal Degrees, while the base overlay is in Spherical Mercator.
+It's why the shapefile needs to be reprojected to match the coordinate system of the base overlay. capitalLayer.FeatureSource.ProjectionConverter = new ProjectionConverter(Projection.GetDecimalDegreesProjString(), Projection.GetSphericalMercatorProjString());

-// Create an overlay to add the layer to and add that overlay to the map. var customDataOverlay = new LayerOverlay();
+// Add the layer to an overlay, add that overlay to the map. var customDataOverlay = new LayerOverlay();
 customDataOverlay.Layers.Add(capitalLayer);
 mapView.Overlays.Add(customDataOverlay);